Non-traditional Thanksgiving Dinner Recipes

 Crockpot Roast Beef and Potatoes

 This recipe is perfect for Thanksgiving!
-First, it’s made in a crockpot, so there’s no standing in the kitchen watching the oven to see if the turkey is done.
+First, it’s made in a crockpot, so there’s no need to stand in the kitchen watching the oven to see if the turkey is done.
 You place everything in a slow cooker and go about your day.
 Second, it cooks the potatoes and the gravy at the same time.
 That’s super handy when preparing a holiday meal.
 If you’re cooking for a larger group, get two slow cookers going simultaneously!

 Cornbread Muffins